bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.7.x (August 2016) =

+- Use correct message when a plugin update fails, i.e. the message for key `plugin_update_failed`.
+- When logging plugin info, store the original untranslated strings (for example plugin name).

 = 2.7.5 (August 2016) =

 - User logins using e-mail are now logged correctly.
 Previously the user would be logged in successfully but the log said that they failed.